 Tea tree works wonders for the face as well.
 Those who suffer from acne will be especially pleased with this powerful remedy for these unpleasant inflammatory changes on the skin.
 Studies have proven that tea tree significantly improves the condition of acne-prone skin.
 Only five per cent of tea tree oil in a preparation is enough to keep acne at bay.
 It also helps with dry skin: a few drops of tea tree oil added to a moisturising cream effectively hydrates the skin.

 After reviewing all its fantastic properties, it is no wonder that tea tree oil is an indispensable ingredient in two Devi balms: for heels and viral warts.
 Devi balm for heel care treats rough and cracked skin on the heels and prevents the growth of fungus and unpleasant smells.
 Devi viral wart balm dries warts and removes them painlessly and permanently.
+There is also Clear Skin Gel, for acne prone skin.
 With the wisdom and experience of ancient peoples, nature and Devi creams our feet will be healthy!

 The following products contain this plant: